pip-services/pip-services-docs/content/en/python/commons/errors/error_description.md

 ### Description

 The ErrorDescription class is used to pass information about errors between microservices implemented in different languages.
-On the receiving side [ErrorDescription]() is used to recreate exception object close to its original type without missing additional details.
+On the receiving side [ErrorDescription]() is used to recreate exception the object close to its original type without missing additional details.

 ### Fields